-Let’s take a look at another rap music analysis.
-This time we’ll be looking at Nas’ 2nd (and only verse) on one of his most recent collaborations with Dr. Dre, “Don’t Get Carried Away” (although I believe the track is on a Busta Rhymes CD.)
+After last month’s article on Kendrick Lamar, found here, let’s take a look at a different rapper for this next rap music analysis.
+This time we’ll be looking at Nas’ 2nd (and only) verse on one of his most recent collaborations with Dr. Dre, “Don’t Get Carried Away,” although the track comes from a Busta Rhymes album.
+(If you like Dr. Dre’s production style, maybe think about reading my article on his choice of instruments after his Chronic: 2001 album here.)
 It contains two of my all-time favorite moments in rap music.
 To do this, we will use the same techniques that we did in the Game and Eminem analyses to investigate some of the same areas: for instance, where the accents in fall in the bar, and what exactly should be counted as an accent.
 However, the answers we get this time won’t be as clean and tidy as the ones we got in Eminem and Game.
 In a way, it’s fortuitous that the Game and Eminem analyses were the first ones that I did.
-I don’t think I could even begin to have understood Nas’ music without knowing what the Game and Eminem analysis teach me
+I don’t think I could even begin to have understood Nas’ music without knowing what the Game and Eminem analysis articles taught me; you can read Game’s here, and Eminem’s here.
+Stick around for this one first, though!

 **A quick note: towards the end of this, things get pretty complicated.
 But I promise, if you stick with it and work through it all (I explain it in pretty painstaking detail), it will be very, very worth it.
 And I’ve included the full sheet music of the verse at the bottom of this post, just scroll down to it if you ever need to clarify something for yourself that I make reference to.